Discover Academic Excellence in Our Online Counseling Courses

 Year 3

-Course content and sequencing vary significantly for the different degree paths during year three, so courses are listed individually by degree path from here forward.
+Course content and sequencing vary significantly for the different concentration/specialization paths during year three, so courses are listed individually by path from here forward.
 As in the earlier parts of the program, courses must be taken in the order listed.

 Clinical Mental Health Counseling